Hard Rock Las Vegas

 Hard Rock Las Vegas is a casino hotel resort under construction at the center of the Las Vegas Strip in Paradise, Nevada.
 It is owned by Vici Properties and leased by Hard Rock International.
 A previous casino resort, The Mirage, opened on the site in 1989 and will be incorporated into the new project.

-It is the second Hard Rock gaming property in the Las Vegas Valley; the earlier Hard Rock Hotel operated from 1995 to 2020.
+It is the second Hard Rock gaming property in the Las Vegas Valley; the earlier Hard Rock Hotel & Casino operated from 1995 to 2020.
 Plans for the new Hard Rock were announced in December 2021, and Hard Rock took over operations of the Mirage one year later, before closing it on July 17, 2024.
-The Mirage will receive a property wide renovation as part of the Hard Rock rebrand, which will include the addition of a guitar-shaped hotel tower, like the Seminole Hard Rock in Florida.
+The Mirage will receive a property wide renovation as part of the Hard Rock rebrand, which will include the addition of a guitar-shaped hotel tower, similar to the Seminole Hard Rock Hotel & Casino Hollywood in South Florida.
 Hard Rock Las Vegas is scheduled to open in the fourth quarter of 2027.
 It will feature a 174,000 sqft casino and approximately 3,700 rooms, including 675 in the guitar tower.

 History

 Background

-Hard Rock Las Vegas will incorporate the resort tower from The Mirage, opened in 1989 and seen here in 2008.
+Hard Rock Las Vegas will incorporate the resort tower from the Mirage Hotel & Casino, opened in November 1989 and seen here in August 2008 at sunset.

-An earlier gaming property, the Hard Rock Hotel, operated east of the Las Vegas Strip from 1995 to 2020.
-Hard Rock International was not involved with the property except in name.
+An earlier gaming property, the Hard Rock Hotel & Casino, operated east of the Las Vegas Strip from 1995 to 2020.
+Unlike other locations, Hard Rock International was not involved with the property except for licensing and branding, including the name, as Hard Rock Cafe co-founder Peter Morton and subsequent owners kept the property and the naming rights to develop their own Hard Rock Hotels & Casinos in western territories.
 In 2019, with plans to rename the original Hard Rock as Virgin Hotels Las Vegas, Hard Rock International expressed an interest in buying a property on the Strip and rebranding it as a new Hard Rock resort.
-In 2020, the company bought the naming rights for a future Las Vegas property.
+In May 2020, the company bought the naming rights for a future Las Vegas property and the development rights from Juniper Capital.

-The upcoming Hard Rock Las Vegas is being developed at the former site of The Mirage, a casino resort on the central Strip.
+The upcoming Hard Rock Las Vegas is being developed at the former site of the Mirage, a casino resort on the central Strip.
 The Mirage opened on November 22, 1989, and later came under the ownership of MGM Resorts International.
 Hard Rock announced in December 2021 that it would rebrand the Mirage as Hard Rock Las Vegas.
-Vici Properties completed a previously announced acquisition of MGM's properties, including the Mirage, in April 2022.
+Vici Properties completed a previously announced a $17 billion acquisition of MGM's properties, including the Mirage, in April 2022.
 MGM continued to operate these properties, although Hard Rock took over the Mirage's operations in December 2022, after completing a $1.075 billion deal with MGM.
 Hard Rock leases the property from Vici, and continued operating the Mirage until its closure on July 17, 2024.